Managing Psychosocial Hazards in the Workplace

 The key to managing psychosocial hazards in the workplace is to apply the four-step Risk Management Model:

 Control Risks: The steps include minimizing or eradicating the psychosocial hazards through putting in place controls.
-This could entail changing the nature of the tasks performed, enhanced communication or provision of employees’ support programmes.

 1